ryoyakawai/youtube-play/README.md

 - **size** : set size of width from window.
 This attribute is required.
 - **rel** :  set '1' for providing to display related link after the video reached to the end.
-- **controls** : set '1' for providing to video control buttons, remove control button set '0' -**showinfo** : set '1' for providing information, such as video title etc, during playing, set '0' for removing all of those.
+- **controls** : set '1' for providing to video control buttons, remove control button set '0'
+- **showinfo** : set '1' for providing information, such as video title etc, during playing, set '0' for removing all of those.

 # License